BenNesson/DevBlog/content/posts/scarlet/index.md

 ### The True Name
 When the Run-As User for a service is an Administrator, Windows launches that service process elevated.
 Always.

 The Tableau Server Zookeeper service, running elevated, tries to launch the protocol server with a non-elevated security token.
-Windows doesn't really provide a way to do this, though.
+But Windows doesn't really provide a way to do this.
 So the protocol server actually runs with an elevated security token that, among other restrictions, does not have access to the Administrators group.

-The protocol server spins up the WDC protocol.
+Later on, during extract refresh, the protocol server spins up the WDC protocol.
 QtWebEngine spins up a renderer child process to run the WDC's JavaScript/HTML.
-The renderer child process, trying to render the HTML, requests fonts from the parent process.
+The renderer child process needs to access fonts to render the HTML.
+If sandboxing is disabled, it accesses them from the file system directly and everything is fine.
+If sandboxing is enabled, it instead requests the fonts from the parent process: the protocol server.

-The parent process opens each font file, then tries to confirm the file opened and the file requested are the same.
-When that verification code tries to confirm the device name of the root drive, the device lookup gives it an object specific to the elevated user account.
-That object's Access Control List only allows that user account access via the Administrators group.
+The protocol server process opens the requested font file, then tries to confirm that the file opened and the file requested are the same.
+When that verification code tries to confirm the device name of the root drive, the device lookup gives it an object path specific to the user account running as elevated.
+That object path's Access Control List only allows that user account access via the Administrators group.
 The Administrators group has been denied to the process's security token, so access is denied.
 This causes the root drive device lookup to fail, which causes the same-object verification to fail.

 The protocol server reports to the renderer child process that it could not open the requested font file.
-The renderer child process runs out of fonts to try to open, and crashes.
+This repeats until the renderer child process runs out of fonts to try to open, and crashes.
 The protocol server registers this crash and aborts the extract.

 {{< svg_embed src=./sequence-2.svg >}}
 Simple diagram showing the sequence described above.